Rubus allegheniensis

-Rubus allegheniensis is a North American species of highbush blackberry in Section Alleghenienses of the genus Rubus, a member of the rose family.
-It is the most common and widespread highbush blackberry in eastern and central North America.
+Rubus allegheniensis is a North American species of highbush blackberry.
 It is commonly known as Allegheny blackberry.

 Description

-The characteristics of Rubus allegheniensis can be highly variable.
-It is an erect bramble, typically 1.5 m but occasionally rarely over 2.4 m high, with single shrubs approaching 2.4 m or more in breadth, although it usually forms dense thickets of many plants.
+The plant's characteristics can be highly variable.
+It is an erect bramble, typically 1.5 m but occasionally over 2.4 m high, with single shrubs approaching 2.4 m or more wide, although it usually forms dense thickets of many plants.
 The leaves are alternate, compound, ovoid, and have toothed edges.
 The canes have many prickles, with white, 5-petal, 19 mm flowers in late spring and glossy, deep-violet to black, aggregate fruit in late summer.
-It is shade intolerant.